jjyyoon/tic-tac-toe-online/README.md

     SQLALCHEMY_TRACK_MODIFICATIONS = False
     ```
     _About SQLALCHEMY_DATABASE_URI_
-    - Change username, password, port and mydatabase to yours.
-Note that you need to create your database and the user needs to have permissions to create tables.
+    - First, you should create your database.
+To do it, you must be a superuser or have the CREATE privilege.
+Then change 'mydatabase' to your database name.
-     E.g. To check your username and port using pgAdmin: right click 'PostgreSQL' on the left side > click 'Properties' > click 'Connection' tap.
+    - Change username, password and port to yours. (e.g. Using pgAdmin, you can check your username and port like this: Right click 'PostgreSQL' on the left side > Click 'Properties' > Click 'Connection' tap.)
-    - For more information, visit here: [SQLAlchemy Documentation]
+    - For more information, visit these websites:
+        - [pgAdmin: Database Dialog]
+        - [PostgreSQL: Creating a Database]
+        - [SQLAlchemy: Database Urls]
 4. Create tables
     ```sh
     $ python create_tables.py